Undline/UndChain/Understanding UndChain Core.md

+# What is UndChain?

+UndChain is a **Layer 1 blockchain** built to power a decentralized cloud platform that is **permissionless, trustless, and service-oriented**.

+It is not a fork, not a derivative — it’s a ground-up architecture designed to support:
+- Decentralized storage
+- Computation
+- Access to devices and services
+- Economic systems with built-in user protection

+UndChain brings together multiple disciplines: networking, cryptography, distributed systems, cloud infrastructure, and economics.

+There is **no direct equivalent** to UndChain — it is not simply a Filecoin, Flux, or Ethereum variant.
+It combines elements of those systems, but in a fully integrated, modular, and unified way.

+This makes it both extremely powerful and inherently complex.
+That’s why we split the project into clear domains.

+At the **center** of that system is **UndChain Core** — the protocol layer responsible for all communication, coordination, validation, and shared infrastructure that powers the rest of the network.

+---
 # Understanding UndChain Core

 **Purpose**: This document is being made as a reference guide into how and why certain aspects of the code were written.
 This is meant to provide insight into why the structure is made the way it is architecturally and how it can interlink together (i.e. big picture)